-And for males, matcha is a nutritional powerhouse that helps prevent diseases and conditions commonly found in men.
+And for males, matcha is a nutritional powerhouse that helps may help address diseases and conditions commonly found in men.
 One or two bowls a day can help you achieve the broadest benefits from matcha tea.
 For more information, men concerned about healthy aging should talk to their healthcare provider about making matcha green tea a staple in their daily routine, if it's right for you.

 If you enjoyed reading this article, you might also enjoy:

 - Could drinking tea prevent cognitive decline?
 Experts suggest yes

 Disclaimer: These statements in this blog post have not been evaluated by the Food and Drug Administration.
 The information provided here is for educational purposes only and should not be considered as medical advice.
 It's essential to consult with a qualified healthcare professional before making any dietary or lifestyle changes